lvh/async-pep/pep-xxxx.rst

 developers.
 A sufficiently powerful abstraction could mean that asynchronous code gets written once, but used everywhere.

+An eventual added goal would be for standard library implementations of wire and network protocols to evolve towards being real protocol implementations, as opposed to standalone libraries that do everything including calling ``recv()`` blockingly.
+This means they could be easily reused for both synchronous and asynchronous code.

 .. _Twisted: http://www.twistedmatrix.com/
 .. _gevent: http://www.gevent.org/